skabbi/Monty-Hall/README.md

 https://en.wikipedia.org/wiki/Monty_Hall_problem

 ## Usage
-This is a simple CLI program, written in node.js, that calculates the likelihood of winning a car by always choose to switch door.
+This is a simple CLI program, written in node.js, that calculates the likelihood of winning a car by always choosing to switch doors.

 ```sh
 $ node montyHall.js [iterations]